 Churros – Spain’s Golden Street Food

-Churros are beloved Spanish treats—crispy fried dough sticks rolled in sugar and often dipped in hot chocolate.
-Originally eaten for breakfast in Spain, churros are now enjoyed worldwide as a snack or dessert.
+Churros, which are crispy fried dough sticks coated in sugar and frequently dipped in hot chocolate, are a popular dessert in Spain.
+Churros, which were first consumed for breakfast in Spain, are today popular as a snack or dessert all over the world.

 Mochi – Japan’s Chewy Delight